 Saturday, July 9, 2022

-This post discusses implementing the basic operations of creating OpenGL context, rendering and mouse/keyboard is discussed.
-Followed by an lesson that utilizes it.
+This post discusses implementing the basic operations of creating a hosting window, Initializing it with OpenGL context, rendering and handle mouse/keyboard inputs.

-This purpose of this Lesson01 project is to create a Window initialized with OpenGL context and fill it with fuchsia color.
+This purpose of Lesson01 is to create a Host Window, initialized with OpenGL context and fill it with fuchsia color.

 The DrawScene method clears the window and paints it with fuchsia color.